katzur/story-sparks/README.md

 * Add the rating for the products.
 * Add more product categories - like accessories, wax melts, tealight sets.
 * Add a blog.
+* Email to be sent to the customer once contact form is sent.

 # Marketing Strategy Implementation
 A set of various marketing strategies was implemented for Story Sparks Co.
 SEO, Social Media Marketing with elements of Content Marketing, Email Marketing - all to ensure Story Sparks success in the Internet by creating visible and trusty online presence.
 Strong brand equals more customers, involved digital community and steady income.